backrunner/start-claude/Readme.md

 ## ⚠️ Important Notice for Windows Users

-**The `sc` command may not work on Windows** due to system command conflicts.
+**The `scc` command may not work on Windows** due to system command conflicts.
 Windows reserves `sc` for Service Control operations.
 If you encounter issues, please use one of these alternatives:

 ```bash
 # Option 1: Use the full command name